Do you ever feel stuck, uninspired, unmotivated, and left behind in your life?

 Have you failed?

 You just stumbled.

-You still have a chance to pick that book up and finish reading and grab another one too.
+You still can pick that book up and finish reading and grab another one, too.

 2. Compare yourself not